logo

 “I think so,” I replied in a hollow voice.

 I looked around, dazed.
 I saw an intruder not far from me who had clearly tried to sneak inside without permission, but his attempt failed.
-The security guys stopped and trashed him ruthlessly.
+The security guys had stopped and trashed him ruthlessly.
 The man had square jaws, and his arms looked like pneumatic jackhammers, but the gatekeepers here obviously took no prisoners either.
-They had smashed his head with a metal dildo, and the thing still lay on the floor beside him.
+They smashed his head with a metal dildo, and the thing still lay on the floor beside him.

 “Did you do this to him?”
 I asked, astonished and still not believing it, but then I noticed a hammer near the man’s feet that was heavy enough to crack the toughest coconut.
 It was covered in blood, and it explained everything.